nmantani/FileInsight-plugins/README.md

     Identify file type of selected region (the whole file if not selected)
   * Find PE file
     Find PE file from selected region (the whole file if not selected)
+  * Show metadata
+    Show metadata of selected region (the whole file if not selected) with ExifTool
   * Strings
     Extract text strings from selected region (the whole file if not selected)